CERA

 Our research

-CERA researchers are working on potential treatments for inherited retinal diseases.
-At the same time, they’re advancing scientific knowledge of the genes that cause these conditions.
+CERA researchers are working on potential treatments for IRDs.
+At the same time, they’re advancing scientific knowledge of the genes that cause IRD and the impacts these conditions can have on everyday life.

 Learn more about our inherited retinal disease research